Omeprazole: Chemistry

-Omeprazole undergoes a chiral shift in vivo which converts the inactive (R)-enantiomer to the active (S)-enantiomer, doubling the concentration of the active form.
-This chiral shift is accomplished by the CYP2C19 isozyme of cytochrome P450, which is not found equally in all human populations.
-Those who do not metabolize the drug effectively are called "poor metabolizers".
-The proportion of the poor metabolizer phenotype varies widely between populations, from 2.0 to 2.5% in African Americans and white Americans to >20% in Asians.
-Several pharmacogenomics studies have suggested that PPI treatment should be tailored according to CYP2C19 metabolism status.

 Measurement in body fluids

 Omeprazole may be quantified in plasma or serum to monitor therapy or to confirm a diagnosis of poisoning in hospitalized patients.
 Plasma omeprazole concentrations are usually in a range of 0.2–1.2 mg/L in persons receiving the drug therapeutically by the oral route and 1–6 mg/L in people with acute overdose.
 Enantiomeric chromatographic methods are available to distinguish esomeprazole from racemic omeprazole.

 History

 Omeprazole was first made in 1979 by Swedish AB Hässle, part of Astra AB.
 It was the first of the proton pump inhibitors (PPI).
 Astra AB, now AstraZeneca, launched it as an ulcer medicine under the name Losec in Sweden.
 It was first sold in the United States in 1989 under the brand name Losec.
-In 1990, at the request of the U.S. Food and Drug Administration, the brand name Losec was changed to Prilosec to avoid confusion with the diuretic Lasix (furosemide).
+In 1990, at the request of the US Food and Drug Administration, the brand name Losec was changed to Prilosec to avoid confusion with the diuretic Lasix (furosemide).
 The new name led to confusion between omeprazole (Prilosec) and fluoxetine (Prozac), an antidepressant.
+Prilosec is owned by Procter & Gamble in alliance with AstraZeneca and the product is designed to address frequent heartburn, which can be triggered by various factors such as certain foods, stress, and smoking.